wpbrown/oakproxy/README.md

 ## Service Accounts

 An application can acquire a JWT token that will allow it to call a proxied API which in the end reaches the backend as the domain identity of an account configured in OAKProxy.
 This is done via the client credential grant.
 Either the owner of the API or an admin of the API's tenant must first grant the `app_impersonation` role to the application.

+# OpenID Connect

+Applications proxied by OAKProxy can be directly accessed by users with a web browser.

 # Identity Translation